Smoothing discrete Morse theory: Background

 But supposing a smooth structure exists, can one recover it from a given PL structure?
 The answer in this case is also negative: Even if a compatible smooth structure exists, it need not be unique.

 \begin{example}[PL spheres with many compatible smooth structures] Milnor constructed a smooth $7$-manifold homeomorphic to, but not diffeomorphic to, the unit sphere $S^7$ in $\R^8$ \cite{Milnorexotic}.
 The usual terminology is to speak of {\em exotic smooth structures} on the $7$-sphere.
 A single exotic structure produces many other exotic structures, just by taking connected sums.
-(It is a deep result in topology that smooth structures on $S^d$ form a finite abelian group with respect to the connected sum \cite{MilnorKervaire}, except possibly for $d=4$.)
+(It is a deep result in topology that smooth structures on $S^d$ form a finite Abelian group with respect to the connected sum \cite{MilnorKervaire}, except possibly for $d=4$.)
 By Theorem \ref{thm:poincare}, all spheres of dimension different than $4$ admit a unique PL structure.
-In other words, if we apply the construction of Theorem \ref{thm:pltr} to all of Milnor's exotic $7$-spheres, we get PL triangulations that are PL-homeomorphic (and can be connected to one another via a finite sequence of bistellar flips.) \end{example}
+In other words, if we apply the construction of Theorem \ref{thm:pltr} to all of Milnor's exotic $7$-spheres, we get PL triangulations that are PL-homeomorphic (and can be connected to each other via a finite sequence of bistellar flips), even if they come from different smooth structures. \end{example}

 However, all these problems occur in higher dimensions.
 If the dimension of the manifold is sufficiently small, any PL triangulation induces a unique smooth structure.

 \begin{theorem}[{Kervaire--Milnor\cite{MilnorKervaire}, Hirsch--Mazur \cite{HundM}, Munkres \cite{Munkressmooth}}] If $d \le 7$, every PL $d$-manifold has at least one compatible smooth structure; and if $d \le 6$, the compatible structure is unique up to diffeomorphism. \end{theorem}